We hold records for burials that happened at:

-Download Parish Records - you can use it to view the records we hold on microfilm and find out which library they're held at.
+- Download the Parish Records - you can use it to view the records we hold on microfilm and find out which library holds the records you'd like to view.

 - Go to the library which holds your records.
 We can't transport them to your local library.
 We advise you to book a microfilm reader in advance by ringing the library to avoid disappointment.

-- When you get to the library, ask a member of library staff to help you locate the records you're looking for.
+- At the library, ask a member of staff to help you locate the records you're looking for.

 To request a burial record search:

-- The cemetery where the burial took place, if known
+- The cemetery where the burial took place - if possible.

 - You can pay for the search by credit or debit card over the phone or in person or by sending us a cheque made payable to Rochdale Metropolitan Borough Council.

 - Once we've received your payment, we'll search our records and email you all the information we find.
 If you don't have an email address, we'll post the information to you instead.
 We aim to do this within 7 working days.

 - We'll give you as much information as we hold in our records.
 This could include:

 - A copy of the listing in the burial register.

 - Grave number.